ignite/cli/docs/scaffold/band.md

 ---
 order: 7
-description: IBC oracle integration with Bandchain
+description: IBC oracle integration with BandChain
 ---

-# Bandchain Oracle Scaffold
+# BandChain Oracle Scaffold

 BandChain’s Oracle module is a communication module built-in compliance with IBC protocol which can query data points of various types from BandChain.
 In addition, other chains can ask our Oracle module for real-time information according to their needs.
-Bandchain has multiples scripts deployed into the network, and we can request any data using the script id.
+BandChain has multiples scripts deployed into the network, and we can request any data using the script id.

 ## IBC Module Packet Scaffold

-Bandchain oracle queries can be scaffolded only in IBC modules.
+BandChain oracle queries can be scaffolded only in IBC modules.

 To scaffold an oracle: